-Guns are dangerous.
-It's kind of their thing.
+Guns are deadly.
+It's kind of their entire purpose.
 Sometimes, though, our heroes need a way to make it look like they're shooting someone when they aren't.
 Enter the Hollywood Blank.

-In Real Life, blanks are not-so-harmless, and mishandling them can (and has) resulted in the deaths of actors.
-A bullet is propelled by igniting pressurized gunpowder, creating a small, controlled explosive that forces it out through the barrel.
-Blank cartridges don't contain a bullet, but take a guess which part of the process is still included.
-At close range, the high-pressure and extremely hot gases generated from this explosion can fracture bones, severely burn soft tissue, and drive parts of brass casings and paper/plastic wadding into the flesh.
+In Real Life, blanks are not so harmless, and mishandling them can (and has) resulted in the deaths of actors.
+A bullet is propelled by igniting pressurized gunpowder, creating a small, controlled explosion that forces it out through the barrel.
+Blank cartridges don't contain a bullet but take a guess which part of the process is still intact.
+At close range, the high pressure and extremely hot gases generated from the explosion can fracture bones, severely burn soft tissue, and drive parts of brass casings and paper/plastic wadding into the flesh.

-In fiction, however, blanks are completely harmless, producing nothing more than a loud noise and flash of light.
-Also commonly seen will be characters using unmodified weapons with blanks.
-Manually-operated firearms, like revolvers and bolt-action rifles, can be used without modification, but automatic and semi-automatic guns must be extensively modified in order to cycle blanks properly, such as partially blocking off the barrel, and cannot be used with live ammo afterwards.
+In fiction, however, blanks are completely harmless, producing nothing more than a loud noise and a flash of light.
+Also commonly seen are characters using unmodified weapons with blanks.
+Manually-operated firearms like revolvers and bolt-action rifles indeed can be used without modification.
+But automatic and semi-automatic guns must be extensively modified in order to cycle blanks properly, such as partially blocking off the barrel, and cannot be used with live ammo afterwards.

-- In an episode of CSI: New York, in which one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
+- In an episode of CSI: NY, one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
 The murderer — a down-on-his-luck actor that was humiliated by the victim — makes clear as he confesses that he didn't think a blank could do that.

-- In an episode of Law & Order, a murder scene from a web series within the show results in the actor dying for real, on camera.
+- Deconstructed in an episode of Law & Order: Criminal Intent, when a murder scene from a web series within the show results in the actor dying for real, on camera.
 The detectives spend a while fruitlessly investigating who could have swapped out the blanks for real bullets.
 Then they find out from the coroner that there was no bullet; the victim was killed by a blank fired too close.

 - In South Park, after a Civil War reenactment goes awry thanks to Cartman, the men in South Park get drunk and start taking over the United States in the name of the Confederacy.
 As their weapons are props, all they can do is shoot blanks.
 This is still enough to subjugate cities, as one man says "Those blanks hurt like hell!"